 - New Language to Add to Final Lien Waivers.
 Some construction companies are adding language to their Final Lien Waiver forms regarding any commencement of work notices or preliminary notices posted on the Mechanics' Notice and Lien Registry.
 The following document contains a discussion on this topic: Discussion on Final Lien Waiver Form.

-Real Estate Litigation
+Real Estate Law and Litigation

 - Breach of purchase agreement disputes;

-- Mandatory seller disclosure claims and claims of pre-existing water and/or mold problems;
+- Obligations of realtors and other realtor issues; Mandatory seller disclosure claims and claims of pre-existing water and/or mold problems;

 - Nuisance actions involving municipalities;